Outrage Intensifies Over Claims Of Gene-Edited Babies

 It has become clearer He violated many of the rules on experimenting on people.

-It's far from clear He made sure parents of the girls' really understood what he was doing to the embryos.
+It's far from clear He made sure parents of the girls really understood what he was doing to the embryos.

 And He says he participated in obtaining consent to do the experiment from the parents himself.
 That participation by the researcher is considered off-limits in biomedical research.
 The Chinese scientist also suggested to the parents that the study was testing an AIDS vaccine.